 - How the customer may react and you are very afraid of.
 (Here custumer-centrism is more of a Trip Advisor syndrome)

 Industry after industry, people who innovate and succeed go beyond what customers say and need and want.

 The old heroic, alpha-male leader, incredibly customer centric and responsive ‘The customer is always right’ is simple nonsense.
 Actually, the customer may be wrong.
 No, very wrong.
 Not even wrong.

-But back the us-centric world, once you have worked out the above 5 customer lines, you’ll start calling a spade a spade, or a cat a cat.
+But back to the us-centric world, once you have worked out the above 5 customer lines, you’ll start calling a spade-a-spade, or a cat a cat.
 Reorganization, new business units, cost cutting re-sizing and other, should be right in their own merits.
 If you need to invoke the customer to justify your rearrangements of the chairs in a potential Titanic, you are in bad shape.

 Customer-centrism is a vacuous mantra unless you start unpacking the whole thing and articulate it into behaviours.
 Until then, it’s a decoy.